© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Romano-British farmstead 480m north west of Devil's Dyke Cottages is a scheduled monument protected by Historic England under reference 1017649.
 View the official record →

-The Romano-British farmstead located 480 metres north west of Devil's Dyke Cottages is a rural settlement of the Roman period situated in Sussex.
+The Romano-British farmstead located 480 metres north west of Devil's Dyke Cottages is a rural settlement site dating to the Roman period in Britain.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1017649.

 Romano-British farmstead 480m north west of Devil's Dyke Cottages is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1017649.